namelivia/movie-quote-twitter-bot/README.md

 ## Usage

-Just execute `movie_quote_twitter_bot/movie_quote_twitter_bot.py` and if everything is properly configured, a random movie quote will be posted to your Twitter account.
+Just execute `pipenv run python main.py` and if everything is properly configured, a random movie quote will be posted to your Twitter account.

 ## Testing

-For executing the tests just execute `python3 -m unittest discover` on the project's root folder.
+For executing the tests just execute `pipenv run pytest` on the project's root folder.

+## Docker deployment

+A Docker image for a containerized development is included, when the container is running the bot will keep posting gifs.
+Find it on [DockerHub](https://hub.docker.com/r/namelivia/movie-quote-twitter-bot).

 ## Contributing
 Any suggestion, bug reports, or any other kind enhacements are welcome.
 Just [open an issue first](https://github.com/namelivia/movie-quote-twitter-bot/issues/new) for creating a PR remember this project has linting checkings so any PR should comply with them before beign merged, this checks will be automatically applied when opening or modifying the PR's.